bclipp/api_db_ingestion/README.md

 Outcome:

-Customers and stores are updated with the following information blockID or block fips id, state_fips, state code and block population.
+Customers and stores are updated with the following information blockID or block fips id, state_fips, state code ,and block population.

 ## Docker Setup